SaharukhShaikh/SaharukhShaikh/README.md

 <p>
 <br />
 🎨 Welcome to my creative corner!
-I'm Saharukh Shaikh a passionate UI/UX designer committed to crafting seamless and visually appealing digital experiences.
+I'm Saharukh Shaikh a passionate Web designer committed to crafting seamless and visually appealing digital experiences.
 With a blend of artistic flair and technical expertise, I thrive on transforming complex ideas into user-friendly designs.
 <br />
 <br />
 🌐 Professional Journey: